 Black artists around the world have dominated pop music.
-Not only male but black female artists have also created a benchmark that will exist for the rest of the time.
+Not only male but black female artists have also created a benchmark that will exist for years to come.
 There is no denying that these black female artists are some of the most talented individuals in the world.
 The awards and recognition are not something that can quantify their value but the change they have created in the mind and life of people is something that makes them the best.

 They may have had many problems because of racism, color, sex, and more.
 But right now they are dominating the industry and have reached the most incredible heights with their hard work and talent.

-So brace yourselves and read the full article to find the best black female singer.
+So brace yourselves and read the full article to find the names of some of the best black female singers around the world.

 - Alicia Keys